raspberrypilearning/clone-wars/en/step_3.md

 --- hint ---

-Here is the code you will need:
+Here is what your new code should look like:

 ![rocket sprite](images/rocket-sprite.png)